jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 Demo: Show: http://www.dartlang.org
 -----------------------------------

 To install Dart, head on over to dartlang.org.
-I used Dart Editor to build the sample application.

 Demo: Show: http://www.dartlang.org/docs/editor/getting-started/
 ----------------------------------------------------------------

-If you've never installed Dart Editor before, there's a Getting Started guide.
+If you've never installed Dart Editor before, there's even a Getting Started guide.

 Slide: .bashrc
 --------------

-I like to use dart and pub from the command line, so I have the following in my .bashrc:
+I like to use dart and various tools from the command line, so I have the following in my .bashrc:

 export DART_SDK=~/Local/dart/dart-sdk
 export PATH=$PATH:~/Local/dart/dart-sdk/bin

+Of course, you'll have to change those paths to match wherever you put Dart Editor.

-However, you can also rely on Dart Editor to run pub for you.
+However, you can also rely on Dart Editor to run those tools for you.

 Demo: Show Dart Editor
 ----------------------